dvdred/zabbix-zfs-checks/README.md

 - zpool stats graph (only I/O)
 - dataset discovery
 - dataset status

-TODO
-- zpool stats trigger
-- dataset triggers if not ONLINE
+- dataset triggers if not MOUNTED
-- dataset stats
+- dataset stats (space on dataset)
+- dataset trigger for low space